-The bill directs that fees collected from the registration of personal watercraft may not be transferred from the Marine Resources Conservation Trust Fund and may only be appropriated to the department for enforcement of boating laws, rules and ordinances and for boating safety education and training.
+The committee substitute directs that fees collected from the registration of personal watercraft, except for those earmarked for the Save the Manatee Trust Fund, will be deposited in equal parts into the Marine Resources Conservation Trust Fund and the State Game Trust Fund.
+The committee substitute further directs that these funds shall be used, only, for the enforcement of boating laws, rules and ordinances and for boating safety education and training.